Lunar distance: Variation

 The instantaneous lunar distance is constantly changing.
-In fact the true distance between the Moon and Earth can change as quickly as 75 meters per second, or more than 1000 km in just 6 hours, due to its non-circular orbit.
+The actual distance between the Moon and Earth can change as quickly as 75 meters per second, or more than 1000 km in just 6 hours, due to its non-circular orbit.
 There are other effects that also influence the lunar distance.
-Some factors are described in this section.
+Some factors are listed in the sections below.

 Perturbations and eccentricity

 The distance to the Moon can be measured to an accuracy of 2 mm over a 1-hour sampling period, which results in an overall uncertainty of a decimeter for the semi-major axis.
 However, due to its elliptical orbit with varying eccentricity, the instantaneous distance varies with monthly periodicity.
 Furthermore, the distance is perturbed by the gravitational effects of various astronomical bodies – most significantly the Sun and less so Venus and Jupiter.
 Other forces responsible for minute perturbations are: gravitational attraction to other planets in the Solar System and to asteroids; tidal forces; and relativistic effects.
 The effect of radiation pressure from the Sun contributes an amount of ±3.6 mm to the lunar distance.

 Although the instantaneous uncertainty is a few millimeters, the measured lunar distance can change by more than 30,000 km from the mean value throughout a typical month.
 These perturbations are well understood and the lunar distance can be accurately modeled over thousands of years.